https://www.deakin.edu.au/__data/assets/image/0007/2464108/31037_bachelor-of-business-analytics_hero.jpg

 Launch a career in the booming world of business insights with Deakin's Bachelor of Business Analytics.
 With hands-on experience in real-world projects, you will become a confident business analytics translator capable of unlocking innovative solutions for businesses using data insights.

-In Victoria's longest running specialised business analytics course, you'll learn practical commercial skills to interpret data and information, so you can solve complex organisational problems and create opportunities for businesses.
+In Victoria's longest running specialised business analytics course, you will learn practical commercial skills to interpret data and information, so you can solve complex organisational problems and create opportunities for businesses.
 Work on real-world projects, practise with the analysis tools used by professionals and get industry experience translating insights into impact.
 Better still, the strategic input of our industry partners, including IBM, Deloitte and PwC, feeds into course content.
 This ensures you graduate with a degree that is built for the needs of business, today and into the future.

 Ready to lead critical business decisions with data-driven insights?